About the Diocese

 What do I have to do to be licensed to witness marriages in Ohio?

 You must apply to the Ohio Secretary of State’s office.
 They will require either a copy of your ordination certificate or a letter on church letterhead signed by a warden stating that you are employed in a ministerial capacity.
 The fee is $10.
 The license does not expire.
 You can obtain the application from the Secretary of State’s website sos.state.oh.us.
 Use the quick link menu to go to Ministers License and then select licensing procedures.

 How do I obtain permission to use Enriching Our Worship?

 Write a letter requesting Bishop Breidenthal’s permission stating what you want to use and for what period of time.
 Send the letter to Ann Sabo at 412 Sycamore St., Cincinnati, Ohio, 45202.

 How do I get a parishioner licensed as a Eucharistic Minister?

 All of the licensing is administered by the office of the Canon for Formation.
-The specific requirements for each license can be found on the Formation website.
+The specific requirements for each license can be found here.